 · Ladder safety as a fall prevention measure

-Based on OSHA estimates, “there are 24,882 injuries and as many as 36 fatalities per year due to falls on stairways and ladders used in construction.”
+According to OSHA’s fact sheet on ladder safety, workers can eliminate or substantially reduce fall hazards by following good safety practices.
 To keep workers safe, ladders should be placed at a 4:1 climbing angle, ladders must extend at least 3 ft above the landing, and ladders should be inspected before use.
 Workers should climb facing the ladder and maintain 3 points of contact, workers should keep two feet on the same rung when working, workers should not reach across side rails, and when using A-frame ladders, workers should not stand higher than their belt buckle.

 · Perform Lockout-Tagout when working on electricity